 Pros and Cons of a Portable A/C

-If you’re looking for an immediate, low-cost solution, a portable A/C unit is an attractive home cooling option.
+If you’re looking for an immediate, low-cost solution, an air conditioning installation just like a portable A/C unit is an attractive home cooling option.
 But is it the right one for you?

 - Con: Portable A/C’s lack the power to cool large rooms, and they can only cool one room at a time.